 Whether your company is considering entering the Brazilian market, or you are an entrepreneur considering a company formation in the jurisdiction, there are a number of up-sides to doing business in Brazil.

 - Open to foreign direct investment – Brazil’s foreign direct investment (FDI) dropped by 62 percent in 2020 during the height of the pandemic, but since then investments flowing into the South American country have rebounded dramatically.
-FDI totaled $46.44 billion USD in 2021, and Brazil’s central bank is forecasting that FDI will reach $55 billion USD by the end of the year.
+FDI totaled 91.5 billion USD in 2022.

 Biz Latin Hub can help you with doing business in Brazil